zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 By default, finding types by a simple name is not supported.

 - Use this flag to use the CustomTypeProvider to resolve types by a simple name like "Employee" instead of "MyDatabase.Entities.Employee".
-- The first matching type is returned, and this functionality needs to scan all types from all assemblies, so use with caution.
+- Since the first matching type is returned, and this functionality needs to scan all types from all assemblies, it must be used with caution.
 - The default value is false.

 ### SupportEnumerationsFromSystemNamespace